6.13. Left-Divide Operator¶

 documentation does not tell us every secret behind the implementation of

-look at the MATLAB documentation of mldivide
+the MATLAB documentation of mldivide

 .
-The documentation
+The documentation shows flow

-efficient algorithm.
+algorithm.
 Note that the work of mldivide

-is usually a
+is usually a progression

-are sought so that efficient triangular solvers can be used to find
+sought so that efficient triangular solvers can be used to find

 solutions by forward or back substitution.

 6.13.1.
-Left-Divide of Critically-determined Systems¶
+Left-Divide of Square Matrix Systems¶

-As discussed in LU Decomposition, when matrix is square, the primary algorithm is LU decomposition with row exchanges (partial pivoting).
-Matrices smaller than (real) or (complex) are always solved with LU decomposition.
-Other algorithms listed for larger square matrices take advantage of special structure features of the matrix to use more efficient matrix factorizations.
+As discussed in LU Decomposition, when matrix \(\bf{A}\) is square, the primary algorithm is LU decomposition with row exchanges (partial pivoting).
+Matrices smaller than \(16{\times}16\) (real) or \(8{\times}8\) (complex) are always solved with LU decomposition.
+Other algorithms for larger square matrices use the matrix’s special structural features to compute efficient matrix factorizations.

-A square, full (not sparse) matrix is first checked to see if it is triangular or can be multiplied by a permutation matrix to become triangular.
+A square, dense (not sparse) matrix is first checked to see if it is triangular or can be multiplied by a permutation matrix to become triangular.
 Triangular systems are solved with forward and back substitution.

 Note